AlexeyMK/alexeymk.com/_posts/2023-09-27-how-to-build-a-growth-engineering-team-that-wins.md

 ---
+cover: /images/blog/dedic.png
+date: 2023-09-27 16:00:29
+description: A dedicated growth engineering team can have a significant impact on a business's trajectory.
+If executed properly, this team will consistently drive target metrics to increase by 10% or more every quarter.
+excerpt: Hello World
+hidden: true
 layout: post
-title: 'How to Build a Growth Engineering team that Wins'
-description: "A dedicated growth engineering team can have a significant impact on a business's trajectory.
-If executed properly, this team will consistently drive target metrics to increase by 10% or more every quarter."
 published: true
-hidden: true # already a featued essay
-cover: "/images/blog/dedic.png"
-date: 2023-09-27 16:00:29
-excerpt: "Hello World"
 tags:
+- growth-engineering
+- engineering-management
+- growth
- - growth-eng
+- culture
+title: How to Build a Growth Engineering team that Wins
 ---

 _Note: Co-written with [Elena Verna](https://elenaverna.substack.com/), and [originally published](https://elenaverna.substack.com/p/how-to-build-a-growth-engineering) on her blog._